 Sometimes in Windows Explorer, users may not be able to select more than one file or folder.
 Using the Select All option, SHIFT + Click or CTRL + Click key combos to select multiple files or folders, may not work.
 Here is how to fix the single select problem in Windows Explorer.Read more

 The Calendar gadget in the Windows Sidebar may display blank content, showing only the plain orange background.
 Also, the Stocks Gadget may not show up when you add it to the Sidebar.
 A missing scripting run-time registration usually causes this problem.
-Registering VBScript.DLL Registering the vbscript.dll file from an admin … Read more
+Registering VBScript.DLL Registering the vbscript.dll file from an admin Command Prompt fixes the problem. … Read more

 To restart Explorer to test a registry setting without a reboot, we usually terminate the Explorer shell (